pugjs/pug-zh-cn/src/api/reference.md

 ~ The root directory of all absolute inclusion. doctype
 ~ string
 ~ If the doctype is not specified as part of the template, you can specify it here.
-It is sometimes useful to get self-closing tags and remove mirroring of boolean attributes; see [doctype documentation](../language/doctype.html#doctype-option) for more information. pretty
+It is sometimes useful to get self-closing tags and remove mirroring of boolean attributes; see [doctype documentation][doctype] for more information. pretty
 ~ boolean | string
 ~ Adds whitespace to the resulting HTML to make it easier for a human to read using `'  '` as indentation.
 If a string is specified, that will be used as indentation instead (e.g. `'\t'`).
 Defaults to `false`.